germolinal/qlm/README.md

 # QLM (Queue Language Model)

-A privacy-focused LLM processing framework
+A privacy-focused and async LLM processing framework

 **⚠️ Warning: This project is in very early stages and is not production-ready.
 Security is a top priority, but has not yet been implemented.
 (Contributions welcome) ⚠️**

 `QLM` is an open-source project designed to enable privacy-sensitive tasks using small Language Models (or just LMs) on your own infrastructure.
-We leverage RabbitMQ for asynchronous task queuing and Ollama for running LMs.
+We leverage **RabbitMQ** for asynchronous task queuing and **Ollama** for running LMs.
 This allows you to process data without sending it to external cloud services, ensuring maximum privacy and control.

 ## The Need for Privacy

-In today's data-driven world, many tasks require the power of language models but involve sensitive information.
-Sending this data to third-party cloud services raises significant privacy concerns.
-QLM addresses this by providing a secure, on-premises solution.
+Wouldn't it be great to be able to use Language Models for tasks that are deeply personal or sensitive to you?
+Like, with your company's or your own data?
+I think it would, but of course this can be unwise in many situations. `QLM` aims to fix this: we believe that relatively small language models can do a lot!

 ## Example Use Cases